 If you're already planning for the new year and your goal is to commit to expanding your skills, then this list of crochet techniques is a perfect way to get inspired.
 Bookmark this or print it out and see how far you can take your crochet in the months to come.

 These techniques offer different ways to play with colors and patterns in crochet:

-- Reversible Crochet.
-There are several different types of reversible crochet.
-Interlocking Crochet is one particular technique taught by Tanis Galik.
-Another great resource is Laurinda Reddig who has her own unique style of reversible Intarsia crochet, which she teaches through classes and books.
+- Reversible crochet: There are several different types of reversible crochet.
+Interlocking crochet is one particular technique taught by Tanis Galik.
+Another great resource is Laurinda Reddig who has her unique style of reversible Intarsia crochet, which she teaches through classes and books.